-1.4.
-Data quality assurance
+4 Data quality assurance

-1.4.1 Assurance of the quality of the measured data
+4.1 Assurance of the quality of the measured data

-CHMI air pollution monitoring obtained the Accreditation Certificate No. 1460 for testing laboratory from the Czech Accreditation Institute.
+In 2005 CHMI air pollution monitoring obtained the Accreditation Certificate for testing laboratory No. L 1460 accredited by the Czech Accreditation Institute for testing and sampling listed in the Annex Accreditation Certificate (see www.cai.cz, section Accredited Bodies).
 The accreditation covers ambient air pollution and atmospheric precipitation monitoring, incl. sampling.
 The quality assurance handbook and further air pollution monitoring documentation were compiled in compliance with the standard CSN/EN/ISO 17025 according to which the CHMI air pollution monitoring has been accredited.

 The quality assurance of air pollution measurements by means of automated methods and their calibration, the manual methods of air pollution, aerosols and the subsequent quality control of the data obtained from CHMI stations are in charge of the Central air pollution laboratories (CLI), CHMI Prague and laboratories in regional offices in Brno, Hradec Králové, Ostrava and Ústí nad Labem.
 The quality of the measured data is thus controlled at all levels.
-The quality of atmospheric precipitation sampling from the CHMI stations is in charge of the respective CHMI branches, the quality of chemical analysis of atmospheric precipitation is in charge of CLI.
+The quality of atmospheric precipitation sampling from the CHMI stations is in charge of the respective CHMI branches, the quality of chemical analysis of atmospheric precipitation is in charge of CHMI (CLI).

 For continuous measurements within the AIM network analyzers of gaseous pollutants (SO2, NO_x, CO, O3) are used.
-They are equipped with the zero-span check system carried out in a 23-h interval (72-hour interval at the stations without diluting systems).
-Twice a year the analyzers are checked by five-point calibration using portable calibrator HORIBA ASGU 364 calibrated in the calibration laboratory which has been accredited for air pollution measurements and has a role of a reference centre on air pollution monitoring.
+They are equipped with the zero-span check system carried out in a 23-hour interval (72-hour interval at the stations without diluting systems).
+Twice a year the analyzers are checked by five-point calibration using portable calibrator HORIBA ASGU 364 calibrated in the CHMI Air Pollution Calibration Laboratory which has been accredited for air pollution measurements and has a role of a reference centre on air pollution monitoring.